+'''

-''' One of the following keyword symbols: :commands, :results or :both, defaulting to :commands.
+type One of the following keyword symbols: :commands, :results or :both, defaulting to :commands.

+database A database object.
+This will default to default-database.

-result A list. '''
+result A list.

+'''

 Returns the list of component streams for the broadcast stream recording SQL commands sent to and/or results returned from database which defaults to default-database. type must be one of :commands, :results, or :both, defaulting to :commands, and determines whether the listed streams contain those recording SQL commands, results or both.